hahaha3758/1111111/README.md

 # Meta-analysis and Multiscale Topology in Interactomic Network for Antiaddiction Drug Repopusing

 This script is applicable to the paper "Meta analysis and Multiscale Topology in Interactive Network for Anti addiction Drug Repopulation".
 The content of the script includes all the code and raw data involved in the paper, mainly divided into two parts: “key_gene recognition” and “Machine_learning”.
-The “BA_prediction_results.xlsx” table contains the final predicted BA values for each drug in DrugBank.
+The table (“BA_prediction_results.xlsx”) contains the final predicted BA values for each drug in DrugBank.

 ## Requirements